kickaha2019/articles/Diary/2010/index.md

----
-blurb: New Zealand again and we see Stratford and Devon
+@blurb		New Zealand again and we see Stratford and Devon
----